Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 1. Use `ls` again to check the contents of the current directory.
 Has **index.html** been restored?

 	You can also check out a file from an earlier commit (typically the head of another branch), but the default is to get the file out of the index.
 The `--` in the argument list serves to separate the commit from the list of file paths.
-It's not strictly needed in this case, but if you had a branch named "index.html" (perhaps because that's the name of the file being worked on on that branch), the `--` would prevent Git from getting confused.
+It's not strictly needed in this case, but if you had a branch named "index.html" (perhaps because that's the name of the file being worked on in that branch), `--` would prevent Git from getting confused.

-	Later, you will learn that `checkout` is also used for switching branches.
+	> Later, you will learn that `checkout` is also used for switching branches.

 1. When it comes to recovering deleted files, things get a little more complicated if you deleted them with [`git rm`](https://git-scm.com/docs/git-rm) rather than `rm`.
 To see for yourself, try this command: